The Nyex™ range of wastewater treatment technologies are well suited for the final removal of persistent organic contaminants.

 The outlet value is often at the limit of quantification of the instrument, for example <0.001 µg/L. This work demonstrates the efficiencies of the Nyex™-a process, even when working at low and varying inlet concentrations, consistently removing the contaminants over a long treatment period.

-For more information on the Nyex™-e or Nyex™-a processes, or to find out about trials for single compound enquiries, call one of our Project Engineers on +44 (0)1928 515 310 today.
+For more information on the Nyex™-e or Nyex™-a processes, or to find out about trials for single compound enquiries, call one of our Project Engineers on +44 (0)1928 515 310 today or CONTACT US to arrange for one of our consultants to analyse your wastewater.

 To see how the Nyex™ Treatment Systems can be suited to effectively treat your wastewater for the lifetime of your project, get in touch with our industry experts today.